Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Introduction

-Consequently, reward models (RMs) have emerged as learned proxies for real-world evaluations, enabling the provision of scalable and automated feedback on LLM-generated outputs.
-Unlike VRMs, RMs can be applied to novel questions as well as domains without easily obtainable reference answers.
-In this paper, we present a systematic review of contemporary RMs, with a particular focus on their contributions to enhancing reasoning capabilities in LLMs.
-We begin by classifying and summarizing the latest developments in RM architectures and training methodologies.
+In the survey, we begin by classifying and summarizing the latest developments in RM architectures and training methodologies in Section \ref{sec: Categorization}.
 Specifically, we consider two major RM families.
 A \emph{discriminative RM} maps a query, reasoning trace pair to a scalar score, without generating other content.
 In contrast, a \emph{generative RM} performs reward-aware generation: conditioned on the query and reasoning trace, it produces explicit critiques which can encode the final reward.
 We also compare outcome reward models (ORMs) and process reward models (PRMs), which provide solution-level and step-level rewards, respectively.

+Following this, we investigate three main RM applications in improving LLM reasoning, according to the stage at which they intervene in the LLM reasoning pipeline.
+(1) At inference time, RMs improve a fixed policy by allocating and guiding test-time computation; this motivates our discussion of test-time guidance in Section \ref{sec:testtimeguidance}.
+(2) During data construction, RMs serve as scalable quality filters or annotators for model-generated reasoning traces, which motivates our discussion of synthetic data curation and self-iteration in Section \ref{sec:datasynthesis}.
+(3) During online policy optimization, RMs directly instantiate or shape the reward function used to update the policy, which motivates our discussion of online reinforcement learning in Section \ref{sec:reinforcementlearning}.
+These three stages: deployment-time inference, offline data construction, and online policy optimization, cover the major ways in which RMs are currently used to enhance LLM reasoning.

-Following this, we explore three principal RM applications in improving LLM reasoning (see Figure \ref{fig:main} \& \ref{fig:taxonomy}): (1) Guiding inference through reward-informed test-time computation, either steering generative processes or selecting optimal outputs; (2) Facilitating synthetic data generation and iterative self-improvement cycles, wherein RMs help filter or refine model-generated data and behavior; (3) Reinforcement learning-based optimization of policy models to ensure LLM alignment with predefined objectives.
-Complementing our exploration of these applications, we answer four key questions regarding the selection, generalization, evaluation, and future enhancement of RMs, integrating results from existing literature and our experimental findings.
+Complementing our exploration of these applications, in Section \ref{sec:analysis}, we answer five key questions regarding the selection, generalization, evaluation, and future enhancement of RMs, integrating results from existing literature and our experimental findings.
 We summarize our key findings below.

 \textbf{Q1: How to choose from different types of RMs?}